escherpad/scala_spark_ot/README.md

 # Operational Transform Design Doc

-Cursor handling is separate from the operational transforms.
-Only a single patch can be "in-flight" between each client and the server.
-Each operation is not invertable--meaning that a delete operation does not need to contain the string that it removes.
-The client maintains a stack of "undo" operations which it uses to undo edits.
-Server side undo is done via a similarly maintained undo list.
-Undo can be done for either indivudual user or the entire collaborative edit stack.

 ### Todo
 - [ ] conflict resolution on object insertion with both key and order index
 - [ ] client usage, client sync loop are not finished